Agrammatism

 Agrammatism is seen in many brain disease syndromes, including expressive aphasia and traumatic brain injury.

 History

 Agrammatism was first coined by Adolf Kussmaul in 1887 to explain the inability to form words grammatically and to syntactically order them into a sentence.
 Later on, Harold Goodglass defined the term as the omission of connective words, auxiliaries and inflectional morphemes, all of these generating a speech production with extremely rudimentary grammar.
-Agrammatism, today seen as a symptom of the Broca's syndrome (Tesak & Code, 2008), has been also referred as 'motor aphasia' (Goldstein, 1948), 'syntactic aphasia' (Wepman & Jones, 1964), 'efferent motor aphasia' (Luria, 1970), and 'non-fluent aphasia' (Goodglass et al., 1964).
+Agrammatism, today seen as a symptom of the Broca's syndrome, has been also referred as 'motor aphasia', 'syntactic aphasia', 'efferent motor aphasia', and 'non-fluent aphasia'.